Elastic band universe

 |The washers do not expand||Galaxies do not expand (they are gravitationally bound)|

 |The elastic bands expand, carrying washers with them||Space between the galaxies expands, carrying galaxies with it|

-Students explain why observers in all galaxies see the galaxies move away from them with a speed that is proportional to their distance.
+Students explain why galaxies move away from our galaxy with a speed that is proportional to their distance.

 With thanks to the Perimeter Institute of Theoretical Physics for permission to adapt their activity